gollischlab/RecreateWhiteNoiseStimuliWithMatlab/README.md

 mex recreateBinaryWhiteNoiseStimulus.cpp
 An example of how to use it is given in sample_code_for_recreating_white_noise_stimuli.m.

+### Gaussian white noise
-Gaussian white noise (zero mean, unity standard deviation) is handled in essentially the same way by the function stimulus = recreateGaussianWhiteNoiseStimulus(Nx, Ny, Nframes, seed).
+Gaussian white noise (zero mean, unity standard deviation) is handled in essentially the same way as the binary white noise (see above).
+Use the function
+stimulus = recreateGaussianWhiteNoiseStimulus(Nx, Ny, Nframes, seed).